 Currently, digital transformation of various industries is accelerating.
-According to analysis data, 64% of enterprises have become the explorers and practitioners of digital transformation <<IDC reference>>.
-Among 2000 multinational companies, 67% of CEOs have made digitalization the core of their corporate strategies [3].
+According to analysis data, 64% of enterprises have become the explorers and practitioners of digital transformation [3].
+Among 2000 multinational companies, 67% of CEOs have made digitalization the core of their corporate strategies [4].
+The drive towards digital transformation in the real-time world is leading the Data Center Network to support a 'Data-Centric' model of computing.

 A large amount of data will be generated during the digitalization process, becoming a core asset, and enabling the emergence of Artificial Intelligence applications.
-Huawei GIV predicts that the data volume will reach 180 ZB in 2025 [4].
+Huawei GIV predicts that the data volume will reach 180 ZB in 2025 [5].
 However, data is not the "end-in-itself".
 Knowledge and wisdom extracted from data are eternal values.
 However, the proportion of unstructured data (such as raw voice, video, and image data) increases continuously, and will account for 95% of all data in the future.
 Performance innovations are needed to extract the value from the raw data.
 At this scale, the current big data analytic methods are helpless.
 If manual processing is used, the data volume will be far greater than the processing capability of all human beings.
 The AI approach based on machine computing for deep learning can filter out massive amounts of invalid data and automatically reorganize useful information, providing more efficient decision-making suggestions and smarter behavior guidance.